 Test rules with real data.
 Test the same type of email attachments and content (including secure content) that you normally use in your organization.

 Don’t use expressions with long strings or long lists.
 Avoid using expressions with more than 1000 characters, and lists with more than 1000 elements.
-Long expressions take more time to propagate than shorter expressions.
+Long expressions need more time to take effect than shorter expressions.
 Long expressions are also more likely to have errors that require troubleshooting.

 Before applying rules to the test environment, check the rule syntax.
-Use real data to get results similar to what you’ll get when you apply the rules to your primary domain:
+Check the rule syntax with real data to get results similar to what you'll see in your organization: